SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka-testing/README.md

 [![javadoc](https://javadoc.io/badge2/org.sdase.commons/sda-commons-server-kafka-testing/javadoc.svg)](https://javadoc.io/doc/org.sdase.commons/sda-commons-server-kafka-testing)

-The module `sda-commons-server-kafka-testing` is the base module to add unit and integrations test for Kafka broker usage.
+The module `sda-commons-server-kafka-testing` is the base module to add unit and integration test for Kafka broker usage.

 It includes the dependencies to [sda-commons-server-testing](../sda-commons-server-testing/README.md) module.

-## Use with Kafka-Unit 4
+## Use with JUnit 4

 The kafka-junit4 library provides means for easily setting up a Kafka broker that can be reconfigured easily by using the following class rule:
 ```java